hendra-pratama/laravel-zero-deployment-using-github/README.md

 - It will run jobs ***"build-js-production"*** that will build and compile our front end using command ***"npm install"*** & ***"npm run prod"*** then upload the compiling assets to in Artifacts
 - Next, after the second step finish, it will run the second job which is ***"deploy-production"*** , that will deploy our code to the server and trigger the ***"deploy.php"***  that we already prepare.

-it's not finish, we still need to fill some credentials about our server so it can access the server, the credentials we are looking to add from above code is:
+it's not finish, we still need to fill some credentials of our server so it can access the server, the credentials we are looking for in above code to add is:

 > - ${{ secrets.SSH_PRIVATE_KEY }}
 > - ${{ secrets.SSH_KNOWN_HOSTS }}
 > - ${{ secrets.DOT_ENV_PRODUCTION }}

-### 3. Add Credentials to Github Secrets
+### 3. Add Credentials to GitHub Secrets
 1. SSH_PRIVATE_KEY
 2. SSH_KNOWN_HOSTS
 3. DOT_ENV_PRODUCTION

 What you need to do is open your github repository:
- - click "Setting"
+ - Click "Settings"
- - check sidebar menu and click "Secrets" > "Actions"
+ - Check sidebar menu and click "Secrets" > "Actions"
--  click button "New Repository Secret", you need create this 3 times and fill the title exactly like above and fill the value with temporary text. e.g('test')
+-  Click button "New Repository Secret", you need create this 3 times and fill the title exactly like above and fill the value with temporary text. e.g('test')

 ![enter image description here](https://user-images.githubusercontent.com/5717315/157080566-f0e30aed-eab4-45d9-8aba-fa54571e19cd.png)